gsanchietti/docs/administrator-manual/en/dedalo.rst

 Main features:

-* Network isolation between corporate and guests
+* network isolation between corporate and guests
-* Guests can authenticate themselves using social login (Facebook, Instagram, Linkedin) as well as sms or email login
+* guests can authenticate themselves using social login (Facebook, Instagram, Linkedin) as well as sms or email login
-* Paid service based on vouchers
+* paid service based on vouchers
-* Hotspot manager with different accesses type (admin, customer, desk)
+* hotspot manager with different accesses type (admin, customer, desk)
-* Bandwidth Limit for each user
+* bandwidth Limit for each user
-* Export account list and connections report (not yet implemented)
+* export account list and connections report (not yet implemented)

 How it works?
 =============